Member of faculty member of Imam Khomeini International University.

 Fouzi Y. Woman and Religious Government in Iran: A Study of the

 Consequences of Discourse of Islamic Revolution Regarding Political-Social Status of Women in Iran.
-Matin, 2008; 10(39): 47-61.
+Matin.
+2008;10(39):47-61 (In Persian).